floswald/floswald-site/content/teaching/CompEcon/index.md

 ## Materials

-* The course syllabus is [available on github](https://github.com/ScPo-CompEcon/Syllabus).
+* The entire course material is on the website [Numerical Methods](https://floswald.github.io/NumericalMethods/)
-* Students should look at the [CoursePack website](https://scpo-compecon.github.io/CoursePack/).
-* All material, including homeworks, are collected under our [github org](https://github.com/ScPo-CompEcon).

 ### GPU computing tutorial